-Moreover, in cases where the Clients register and use the Website and Services of ICAP (including those offered by www.icapb2b.gr or through the Application they will be requested to provide certain personal data.
-The data processing in this instance, is deemed necessary for the conclusion of a contract with ICAP, as well as for the use of the aforementioned applications, Services and Websites.
+Moreover, in cases where the Clients register and use the Website and Services of ICAP (including those offered by www.icapb2b.gr) they will be requested to provide certain personal data.
+The data processing in this instance, is deemed necessary for the conclusion of a contract with ICAP, as well as for the use of the aforementioned Applications, Services and Websites.
 Indicative personal data requested by the Clients in order to register and enable the use of the Services are the following: full name, company title, company vat number, registered address, corporate e-mail, country of registration.

 You may exercise, as the case may be, the rights deriving from the applicable Greek Legislation and the General Data Protection Regulation (Regulation (EU) 2016/679) which are as follows: (a. the right of information (article 13), b. the right of access (article 15), c. the right to rectification (article 16), d. the right to erasure “right to be forgotten” (article 17), e. the right to restriction of processing (article 18), f. the right to data portability (to receive your personal data in a structured and commonly used format – article 20 where applicable) and g. the right to object (article 21) which applies to certain data processing activities

-● These rights shall be exercised free of charge for you by sending a relevant letter to the Data Protection Officer (DPO) of ICAP: Eleftheriou Venizelou Street, number 2, Kallithea, PC 17676, Athens, ICAP S.A., +302107200000 or via e-mail to firstname.lastname@example.org.
-Alternatively, you may also visit our Subject Access Request page on our website [SAR Form online].
+● These rights shall be exercised free of charge for you by sending a relevant letter to the Data Protection Officer (DPO) of ICAP: Eleftheriou Venizelou Street, number 2, Kallithea, PC 17676, Athens, ICAP Group S.A., +302107200000 or via e-mail to email@example.com.
+Alternatively you may also visit our Subject Access Request page on our website.
 You can also submit your request in writing using the form in Appendix 1, sending the request to:

 8. Data Processing by ICAP